Warning: Excessive Schmoopiness

 "Shut up," she giggles as he makes a play for her mouth again.
 "I just want Grace," she smiles through the word, "to meet her as soon as possible."

 "You know, you should probably go home and get some rest too.
-We have lots of sleepless nights ahead of us."
+We have lots of sleepless nights ahead of us and we need to be ready."

 "Oh no. You're one of those gross people now, Jeff.
 Alert the media!
 Jeff Winger loves his family."